edenmhuang/Physic-77-88-Simulating-2D-Ising-Model/README.md

 Many physical systems have a critical point where they undergo a phase transition, like water turning to ice or iron losing its magnetism above a certain temperature.
-For our Physics 77/88 final project at UC Berkeley, Alex and I simulated the 2D Ising model using the Metropolis-Hastings algorithm to study exactly this kind of behavior and see if we could recover the critical exponents from our own simulated data.
+For this project we simulated the 2D Ising model using the Metropolis-Hastings algorithm to study exactly this kind of behavior and see if we could recover the critical exponents from our own simulated data.